tomverbeure/ecp5_jtag/README.md

 # Lattice ECP5 User JTAG

-Most FPGAs have a mechanism to bridge the standard JTAG IO pins of the FPGA into the user domain:
+Most FPGAs have a mechanism to bridge the standard JTAG IO pins of the FPGA into the core logic domain:

 * Intel has Virtual JTAG, probably the most advanced system with almost an unlimited number of user JTAG slave blocks.
 * Xilinx has the BSCAN class of cell primitives.
 For example, Xilinx 7 has the BSCANE2 cell, which there can be a maximum of 4, each for a different USER JTAG instruction.